chainHero/heroes-service/README.md

 The full file is available here: [`blockchain/setup.go`](blockchain/setup.go)

-At this stage we only initialize a client that will comunicate to a peer, a CA and an orderer.
+At this stage, we only initialize a client that will communicate to a peer, a CA and an orderer.
 We also make a new channel and make the peer join this channel.
 See the comments in the code for more information.

 ### c.
 Test

-To make sure that the client arrive to initialize all his components, we will make a simple test with the network up.
-In order to make this, we need to build the go code, but we haven't any main file.
+To make sure that the client arrive to initialize all his components, we will make a simple test with the network started.
+In order to do this, we need to build the go code, but we haven't any main file.
 Let's add one:

 ```
 cd $GOPATH/src/github.com/chainhero/heroes-service && \